saurabhthesuperhero/Self-Reflection/readme.md

 and if in actual if you open your app usages its more than 3-4 hour its surely not an refreshment!

 Now compare 10 years ago , what is refreshment?
-A newspaper with hardly one column with 5 jokes maybe 10! or some monthly edition comic book will give some 100 jokes, and how much memes , jokes you consume per day? maybe 100+!
+A newspaper with hardly one column with 5 jokes maybe 10! or some monthly edition comic book will give some 100 jokes, and Nowadays how much memes , jokes you consume per day? maybe 100+!

 R you really getting refresh or its just another work of exhaustment!
 Do you feel lighter? or heavier/ drained??